alexivkin/gitserver/README.md

 # Git server with SSL and authentication

-Git is behind nginx providing basic auth and TLS.
-It is git in HTTP Smart mode (git-http-backend) + Basic HTTP Authentication + HTTPS redirect
+A set of containers to provide a Git server HTTPS and basic authentication.
+Git in HTTP Smart mode (git-http-backend) + Basic HTTP Authentication + HTTPS redirect.
+Nginx is used to front the GIT traffic, providing BA and TLS.
+It is

 ## Building

-	dc build
+	docker-compose build

 ## Running